 This option is in a different place on some platforms, so please refer to Twitter's own step-by-step instructions if needed (click the circle above them that corresponds to your platform).

 You should also make sure your Twitter email address is up to date, so that they can email you a link to the data file.

-It may take several hours for Twitter to prepare your file.
+It will take some time for Twitter to prepare your file (typically about 24 hours).
 Once it's ready they will send you an email link or a push notification allowing you to download it to your device.
 Twitter data files can sometimes be very large (they also contain all the media you've ever posted) so we suggest doing this on an unmetered internet connection.